How to Use Our Services

 If you simply want to talk with a counselor one time (for instance, to work toward problem solving a specific issue or to have a sounding board for a decision or action you need to take) you are welcome to request a consultation appointment with a counselor.

 Counseling services are free of charge for currently enrolled undergraduate, law, and graduate students.
-There are modest fees for consultations with our psychiatry staff, but we can provide you with a receipt that you may be able to submit to your health insurance plan for reimbursement.
 Please be aware that we do assess a fee when a student makes an appointment but no-shows without canceling.

 You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost